Sudoblark/sir_model_calculator/README.md

 CircleCI is used to run unit tests on every commit, and generate code coverage reports.

+- Code coverage reports are uploaded to codecov, using `CODECOV_TOKEN` for the authorisation token

 <!-- CONTRIBUTING -->
 ## Contributing